 Much of what we know and recognize as modern design and architecture had its start at a small school in Germany that only existed for 14 years - The Bauhaus.
 This famous school of design started the Bauhaus Movement, which informed the entire Modernist movement worldwide.
-In fact, Bauhaus style has informed some of our most popular sofa designs, including Mota, Blumen, Gio, Strata, and Kirnik.
+In fact, Bauhaus style has informed some of our most popular sofa designs, including Mota, Blumen, and Gio.

 The foundation of the movement was inspired by the concept of uniting art and industrial design.
 The founders they could bring art and design to everyday people, by making everyday objects more interesting and more functional.
 This eventually led to their rallying cry of “form follows function.”